CUSTOM QUALITY DIY LED LANDSCAPE LIGHTING SOLUTIONS - PROFESSIONAL DESIGN SERVICES

 Here are our basic steps for our design services related to landscape lighting:

-4. Following the consultation, we send you a summary of the discussion along with any additional questions we may have regarding your design services.
+4. Following the initial consultation, we send you a summary of the discussion along with any additional questions we may have regarding your design services.

 6. Once you approve the mock-up, we provide you with a custom wiring diagram and a detailed estimate for the products needed for your new lighting system.